NachtRaveVL/virtmem-continued/doc/manual.md

 ## Overloads of some common C library functions for virtual pointers {#aCoverloads}

-Overloads of some common C functions for dealing with memory and strings are provided by `virtmem`.
+Overloads of some common C functions for dealing with memory and strings are provided by `virtmem-continued`.
 They accept virtual pointers or a mix of virtual and regular pointers as function arguments.
-Please note that they are defined in the [virtmem namespace](@ref virtmem) like any other code from `virtmem`, hence, they will not "polute" the global namespace unless you want to (i.e. by using the `using` directive).
+Please note that they are defined in the [virtmem namespace](@ref virtmem) like any other code from `virtmem-continued`, hence, they will not "polute" the global namespace unless you want to (i.e. by using the `using` directive).